Learning How to Rest

 • Learn something new; what interests you?
 What would you love to try but are a bit nervous about?
 From candle-making to breathwork, setting goals, or even learning a new language, stepping out of your comfort zone can be incredibly rewarding.

 • Explore art and culture; visiting galleries, attending live shows, or listening to talks can expose you to new perspectives and stimulate your creativity.
-Allow yourself to be inspired by the diversity of human expression and thought
+Allow yourself to be inspired by the diversity of human expression and thought.

-• Creative play: use your hands, get messy with art or baking, try out something you saw on Pinterest or YouTube, and be playful, explorative and curious.
+• Creative play: use your hands, get messy with art or baking, try out something you saw on Pinterest or YouTube, and be playful, explorative, and curious.
 Go wild or keep it simple!

 Why do I need Emotional Rest?